BBC Studios Home Entertainment: 2 Entertain/BBC Studios Home Entertainment

 On 12 July 2004, BBC Worldwide and Woolworths Group announced they had entered into a joint venture to form 2 Entertain (stylized as 2 | entertain), which would combine BBC Worldwide's video publishing unit (BBC Video) with Woolworths Group's video publishing, music publishing and video production unit (Video Collection International).
 BBC Worldwide would hold 60%, while the Woolworths Group would hold 40%, additionally, both BBC Worldwide and Woolworths Group wanted 2 Entertain to better compete with the major studios.
 The deal was completed on 27 September with Video Collection International being renamed 2 Entertain Video Ltd. in October.
 During this transition period, BBC Worldwide continued distributing their releases while 2 Entertain continued to use the VCI brand for theirs.
 By June 2005, the 2 Entertain brand replaced the VCI brand on the packaging, and the transition was fully completed by September 2005 with the addition of BBC's releases.
 BBC Worldwide continued to hold standalone rights to children's, music, and educational releases.

 2 Entertain consisted of four major divisions, 2 Entertain (full-sale video label), Cinema Club (Budget video label), Demon Music Group (Music label) and Banana Split Productions (Production/Commercial label).

-Much of the home video deals and partnerships that VCI previously handled were retained, including HIT Entertainment for Thomas & Friends releases, Ragdoll Productions for Brum, Boohbah and Rosie and Jim, and their worldwide home video deal with Manchester United.
-At the end of the year, the Granada Media home video deal was not renewed following the merger of Granada and Carlton into ITV plc and as such, they moved to the then-rebranded Granada Ventures division (now known as ITV Studios Home Entertainment).
+Much of the home video deals and partnerships that VCI previously handled were retained, including HIT Entertainment (for Thomas & Friends releases), Ragdoll Productions (for Brum, Boohbah and Rosie and Jim) and their worldwide home video deal with Manchester United.

+At the end of the year, the Granada Media home video deal was not renewed following the merger of Granada and Carlton into ITV plc and, as such, they moved to the then-rebranded Granada Ventures division (now known as ITV Studios Home Entertainment).

-In June 2005, Channel 4 announced that they would not renew their home video deal with 2 Entertain and would begin to distribute material in-house from then on as Channel 4 Video (under the Channel 4 and FilmFour labels), certifying that the BBC's stake in 2 Entertain would jeopardize their DVD sales.
+In June 2005, Channel 4 announced that it would move its home video distribution in-house, with the broadcaster's deputy managing director of rights and consumer products stating that it would give Channel 4 more control and to offer better deals to the rights owners and talent.
 In August, 2 Entertain signed a deal with Five to launch a Milkshake! branded video label.

 For 2006, the company expanded their video partnership with Chapman Entertainment to include Roary the Racing Car, signed a deal with CCI Entertainment for Harry and His Bucket Full of Dinosaurs, and a major video deal with Bristol-based animation studio Aardman Animations.

 In September 2008, 2 Entertain secured home video rights from RDF Rights for Mister Maker and Big Barn Farm.
-In March 2009, the company extended their Aardman deal to include Timmy Time.
+In March 2009, the company extended their Aardman deal to include Timmy Time and their RDF Rights deal to include Waybuloo.